Cinque Torri Group Rock Climbing

 The rifugios in the area, Rif.
 Scoiattoli, Rif.
 Cinque Torri, Rif.
 Dibona and others near the pass offer a lower cost option of nightly lodging and are super close to the climbing.
 It also appears you can camp along the road to the Rif.
 Cinque Torri and along Falzarego Pass but I can't say for sure.

-Classic Climbing Routes in Cinque Torri Group
+Classic Climbing Routes at Cinque Torri Group